CocktailJS/cocktail-trait-advisable/README.md

 The following methods will be publicly available on the host class:

-- `after(methodName, adviceFunction)`: Adds the adviceFunction to be called after the method.
+- `after( methodName, adviceFunction, [scope] )`: Adds the adviceFunction to be called after the method.
     - **methodName** {String}: The method name in the host class.
-    - **adviceFunction** {Function}: the function to be called.
+    - **adviceFunction** {String|Function}: the function or the name of the function to be called.
 It receives the same parameters as the method.
+    - **scope** {Object} the scope to execute the adviceFunction.
+Optional.
-- `before(methodName, adviceFunction)`: Adds the adviceFunction to be called before the method.
+- `before( methodName, adviceFunction, [scope] )`: Adds the adviceFunction to be called before the method.
     - **methodName** {String}: The method name in the host class.
-    - **adviceFunction** {Function}: the function to be called.
+    - **adviceFunction** {String|Function}: the function or the name of the function to be called.
 It receives the same parameters as the method.
+    - **scope** {Object} the scope to execute the adviceFunction.
+Optional.
-- `around(methodName, adviceFunction)`: Adds the adviceFunction to be called around the method.
+- `around( methodName, adviceFunction, [scope] )`: Adds the adviceFunction to be called around the method.
     - **methodName** {String}: The method name in the host class.
-    - **adviceFunction** {Function}: the function to be called.
+    - **adviceFunction** {String|Function}: the function or the name of the function to be called.
 It receives the method as the first parameter and then same parameters.
+    - **scope** {Object} the scope to execute the adviceFunction.
+Optional.